ISO 9000 family: Reasons for Loss of ISO 9000 Certification

-Propensity for ISO 9000 withdrawal
+Propensity for Loss of ISO 9000 Certification

 According to the latest data made available by ISO, approximately 60,000 organizations lose the certification every year.
 Given that there are approximately 1,000,000 certified organizations worldwide, and that 1/3 of these (approx. 333,333) must renew the certificate every year, the yearly average propensity for ISO 9001 withdrawal can be estimated roughly at 18% (60,000/333,333).
 The propensity of a given organization to lose its certification can be estimated, depending on several factors specific to the organization: